Icon

 Hi, I'm Kennan!

 After Pinterest, I started a company called Skio which does subscription management software for brands on Shopify.
-In just 3 years, we've partnered with 1000+ brands (Liquid I.V., Milk Bar, Polaroid, Barstool, Unilever, KraveBeauty, Boba Tea Protein), reached $10M+ ARR (+profitable), and built an amazing team of 50.
+In 3 years, we've partnered with 1000+ brands (Liquid I.V., Milk Bar, Polaroid, Barstool, Unilever, KraveBeauty, Boba Tea Protein), reached $15M+ ARR & profitable ($8.4M seed), and built an amazing team of 50.

-With advancements in generative AI (video specifically), I saw an opportunity to help brands bring their stories to life exponentially faster and make marketing much better (hence Icon & building the first AI Admaker).
+With advancements in generative AI (video specifically), I saw an opportunity to transform advertising (hence Icon & building the first AI Admaker).

 I love learning how we can help better.
 Feel free to reach out any time at kennan@icon.me.